 Curriculum Content

-Sessionn 1: Essential Skills
+Session 1: Essential Skills

-Essential Skills, is intended to take about 3–5 hours (depending on the number of trainees).
+Essential Skills is intended to take about 3–5 hours (depending on the number of trainees).
 It discusses legal issues, understanding behavior, differential reinforcement, prevention, de-escalation, family safety planning, and what to do after an incident.

 Session 2: Physical Safety

-Physical Safety, is intended to take about 1.5–2.5 hours.
+Physical Safety is intended to take about 1.5–2.5 hours.
 It covers preventative and physical safety skills from the regular Safety-Care curriculum.

 Session 3: Physical Management

-Physical Management, is intended to take about 1.5–2.5 hours.
+Physical Management is intended to take about 1.5–2.5 hours.
 It covers a subset of the physical management skills from the regular Safety-Care curriculum.

 Any certified Safety-Care trainer can become a Safety-Care for Families trainer via a convenient online training.
 Safety-Care for Families trainers can teach the first session to appropriate audiences, while the second and third sessions are taught only with a professional recommendation to trainees who have a current and ongoing clinical relationship with the providing organization.
 Find our training schedule and sign up for a Safety-Care for Families training.